 With this breadth of knowledge, integrative therapists can offer a variety of theories and tools, depending on what suits you best.

 Integrative therapy is also about integrating you as a person.
 Your therapist will look carefully at how the different parts of you work together – including how your thoughts, emotions, behaviours, physical health and spiritual health currently combine or clash.

 The aim is not to ‘change’ you, but to help you find a balance within yourself so you can become the best version of who you already are.

 Integrative therapy can be helpful for the following issues:

-Your integrative therapist ™ will take a very thorough assessment and make sure they know you and your issues well before deciding on the best way forward.
-Although your therapist will use a variety of theories and tools, they will have extensive awareness and practise of how the different schools of thought work together.
+Your integrative therapist will take a very thorough assessment and make sure they know you and your issues well before deciding on the best way forward.
+Your therapist will utilise a variety of theories and tools, guiding you with their extensive awareness and knowledge of how the different schools of thought work together.